Teaching & Supervision

 6. Introduction to Business Information Systems (Undergraduate; Spring 2018).
 This module covered balances business and technical aspects but adopts a high-level view, aiming for example to explain the purpose and use of databases rather than develop specific skills in database query or design.

-Supervision of Master dissertations at University of Manchester
+Supervision of PhD and Master dissertations at University of Manchester

-1. Mengyu Cai's dissertation, titled The success and failure factors of decision support system in electronic medical record system.
+4. Mengyu Cai, MSc dissertation titled The success and failure factors of decision support system in electronic medical record system (Summer 2022).

-2. Zeren Tan's dissertation, titled The Method to Construct the Knowledge Graph of Medicine based on MoculeNet.
+5. Zeren Tan, MSc dissertation titled The Method to Construct the Knowledge Graph of Medicine based on MoculeNet (Summer 2022).